arkku/aidentd/README.md

 * `-A` — Enable the protocol extension of sending the original IP address when forwarding the request to a host behind NAT.
-This is non-standard and may cause problems when forwarding to other `identds` behind NAT, but in practice many of them seem to just ignore the extra field and behave as they would without this.
+This is non-standard and may cause problems when forwarding to other `identd` implementations behind NAT, but in practice many of them seem to just ignore the extra field and behave normally.
 This option should be enabled on hosts that forward requests to other `aidentd` (or compatible) instances behind NAT.
 * `-a` – Enable receiving the original IP address in incoming queries.
   This is the recipient counterpart to `-A` described above, but has no compatibility implications on its own, since the reply format is unchanged.
 Without this option hosts behind NAT can not validate the IP address (and have to run without `-i`).

-I also recommend using the firewall to limit access to the service only to the specific IRC and/or mail servers that you presumably had in mind when deciding to install this in the first place.
+I also recommend using a firewall to limit access to the service, only allowing the specific IRC and/or mail servers that you presumably had in mind when deciding to install this in the first place.
 Any random Ident queries these days are likely to be unwanted flood and scans...
-If there are untrusted computers on the LAN, recipients of forwards could also limit Ident access to the router sending the forwards, assuming indent isn't used inside the LAN (and it probably shouldn't be in this case).
+If there are untrusted computers on the LAN, recipients of forwards could also limit Ident access to the router sending the forwards, assuming Indent isn't used inside the LAN (and it probably shouldn't be in such a case).

 Example Configuration
 ---------------------

-An example `/etc/inetd.conf` on the NAT router that receives the incoming Ident queries from the internet, matches connections using their IP (`-i`), has no local users and replies with the error `HIDDEN-USER` to any queries that do not get a forwarded response (`-f ?`), and forwards the
+An example `/etc/inetd.conf` on a NAT router that receives the incoming Ident queries from the internet, matches connections using their IP (`-i`), has no local users and replies with the error `HIDDEN-USER` to any queries that do not get a forwarded response (`-f ?`), and forwards the